Sk3pper/ubuntu-playbook/README.md

-# ubuntu-playbook
-Helpful playbook to install all the necessary componets on fresh ubuntu installation

 # Ubuntu Playbook 🐧
+Helpful playbook to install all the necessary components on fresh ubuntu installation.
 The purpose of this script is to easy install all the necessary tools/configurations in a kali machine.
 The supported installations/configurations in this moment are:
 * vscode
 * zsh, ohmyz and powerlevel10k
 * pyenv and enable virtualenv version on zsh bash
 * docker-ce, docker compose plugin
 * minikube
-* golang (v1.21.3 x86-64)
+* golang (v1.21.6 x86-64)

 <!-- ## Table of contents
     * [General info](#general-info)